fc2gmxnet/Marketing-Sales/README.md

 # Marketing-Sales
-Machine learning, modeling and optimization tools for Marketing and Sales using Python Work in progress! :-)
+Machine learning, modeling and optimization tools for Marketing and Sales using Python.

+Work in progress! :-)

 Market Basket Analysis:
 - Increase sales by customizing product proposals for each customer... and increasing customer satisfaction and loyalty in the meantime.